 Our Antwerp office has 100,000 sq m of warehousing, forwarding operations and quayside facilities equipped to handle cargoes for clients that have their own vessels.
 Antwerp is a hub for cocoa and coffee, among other goods.
-The Antwerp office has an ICE Arabica licence has been the main port for storage of Coffee for many years.
+The Antwerp office has an ICE Arabica and Robusta licence and has been the main port for storage of Coffee for many years.

 Our Amsterdam and Vlissingen sites are ideally situated close to two major European ports, offering warehousing for soft commodities, cocoa and coffee.
 The sites are exceptionally well connected for onward transit and boast first class forward operations.

 Vlissingen is one of the oldest and busiest European ports.
 Made famous through its involvement in the aluminium market for which it historically stored a huge proportion of the world's stocks.
 Nowadays it is used for many other products and has excellent transport links.
 The Commodity Centre has the capability to store and handle a range of commodities in this region, offering a flexible and adaptable service.